mrSnow-tr/PortaLink/README.md

 # 📡 HTTP Range Requests

-PortaLink supports HTTP byte-range requests.
+Sharelink supports HTTP byte-range requests.

 This is important for large files because clients can request only a specific portion of the resource.